shubham-sharma25/Namaste-react/igniting the app/notes.md

 Dev dep is those library/packages which are required for development environment and not in production to install a package as a dev dep : npm i -D <package>
 Q: name some of dev dep & normal dep
+A: react and react-dom are dependencies while parcel is dev-dep

 Transitive dependency : (dependency within a dependency) Generally a package/dependency needs a lot of other packages/dependency to be able to run properly .
 When such package/dependency is installed in our app, then all the sub dependencies are also installed by default and all of these are present on node_modules.